arturochian/datascience-2015/lessons/14_close_out_supervised/README.md

 4. Explore the tuning parameters - there are many (epochs, number of hidden inputs in the hidden layer, learning rates, learning rate decay, momentum, etc)
 5. The code exercise below: we will train a neural network
 6. The end-of-section summary exercises below
-7. The datascience decision-making exercise below
+7. The datascience decision-making exercises below

 # Pre-Work
 - Review your notes on Naive Bayes, Logistic, kNN, SVM, Trees, Ensembles of Trees, and ANNs.